facebook/react/docs/tips/10-props-in-getInitialState-as-anti-pattern.md

 (For more complex logic, simply isolate the computation in a method.)

-However, it's **not** an anti-pattern if you make it clear that synchronization's not the goal here:
+However, it's **not** an anti-pattern if you make it clear that the prop is only seed data for the component's internally-controlled state:

 ```js
 var Counter = React.createClass({